sashaflevy/Fit-Seq/README.md

 + noise_option: options of whether cell growth noise is simulated, logical (0-1) scaler value, 1 means that the cell growth noise is included and 0 means that the cell growth noise is not included

 + 'format': optional, file format of the output file, 'csv'(default) or 'mat'

++ 'platform': optional, the platform that run Fit-Seq, 'MATLAB (default)' or 'OCTAVE'

 #### OUTPUTS